tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 At 6 months of age, the male was very interested in the female cat at 6 months.

-During sterilisation, the female cat's ovaries were enlarge and blood vessels were very red and big, indicating the cat was on heat.
+During sterilisation, the female cat's ovaries were enlarged and blood vessels were very red and big, indicating the cat was on heat.
 However she was not pregnant.
 The owner stopped water and food at 10 pm the previous night.
-One website claims that cats can still be given water prior to surgery.
+One website and some vets say that cats can still be given water prior to surgery.
 I don't agree with this.

 INJECTABLE ANAESTHESIA IM